|Buying, Selling, Renting Discuss all aspects of buying, selling and renting timeshares here. No advertising allowed!|

 Cold Calls from Resellers

 Once you start listing your week for sale, expect calls and e-mail messages from entities promising a quick sale at your asking price (or even higher).
 All you have to do is pay an up-front fee of $99 to $799.
-When that happens, go back to the Up-Front Fees section at the beginning of this article!
+When that happens, read this article:

 Gimmicks and Offers to Avoid